 I am not a computer programmer, but I would like to learn these skills.
 Can I learn programming at Medill?

-How much of the cost of attending Medill is covered by the scholarships?
+How much of the cost of attending Medill is covered by a Knight scholarship?

 Are international students eligible for Knight Scholarships?

-How can I apply for the Knight Scholarship?
+How can I apply for the MSJ scholarship?

 Scholarship applicants must meet all of Medill's standard admission requirements.
 If you are interested in applying for this scholarship program, here are the steps to follow:

 - Fill out an online application for admission to Medill, including all required materials.